 I know many of you may be uncomfortable or too shy to sell even your own service.
 Unfortunately, you have no option.
 You have to get out of your comfort zone and start getting projects in.
 To get the “work”, you must first get the deal.

 Well, let’s get to work.

-Interestingly, in job board sites, you can select the projects they post there in accordance to your requirements, such as the budget, the location and your skills to streamline your choices.
-By utilizing the perks from these social networks you can connect to prospective clients and make new like-minded friends.
+Interestingly, in job board sites, you can select the projects they post there in accordance with your requirements, such as the budget, the location, and your skills to streamline your choices.
+By utilizing the perks from these social networks, you can connect to prospective clients and make new like-minded friends.

 The point I would like to say here is, to start getting the jobs you want, you first need to attract prospective clients.
 We do this by Networking, be it online or offline.
 Social media is only a tool to facilitate your effort, use it well to maximize its potential.

 I won’t elaborate on how you can do this since we already have some articles on hongkiat.com about this.
 Kevin Harter has shared some useful tips on how to get more design projects.

 If networking is your kryptonite, Karol has awesomely explained it in detail in this networking series.
 While their advice is catered to specific areas, in general, the art of networking shares the same principles.

 All right, now that you have got some exposure after being active in the design community, finally, you are getting some calls.
 You are so excited.
 You get your first call which typically sounds something like this:

 Client: Hello John, we are from ABC Company, we are very impressed with your logo designs on XYZ.com.
 How much would you charge for designing a logo for our new upcoming product?